Senior Care Business Financing: How to Apply

 If you’re struggling to fund critical business operations, it can be tempting to rush into the application process.
 However, it pays to take your time, explore your options, and research lenders before you apply.

 Here are several popular senior care lending solutions that business owners should keep in mind:

 1. Traditional small business loans or credit lines

-Traditional loans and credit lines offer fairly large amounts for competitive rates.
-However, to qualify, you’ll need excellent credit and a long track record of business success.
-Yet even with strong finances, the application and funding process can take months to complete.
+Traditional loans and credit lines offer pretty large amounts for competitive rates.
+However, you’ll need excellent credit and a long track record of business success to qualify.
+Yet even with solid finances, the application and funding process can take months to complete.

 2. Senior care business financing from an alternative lender

-Alternative lenders may specialize in senior care financing or they may offer more generic small business loans or lines of credit.
-In either case, financing from alternative lenders is typically more expensive than traditional financing.
-However, alternative lenders have more lenient qualification criteria and fund your loans much faster compared to traditional lenders.
+Alternative lenders may specialize in senior care financing, or they may offer more generic small business loans or lines of credit.
+In either case, funding from alternative lenders is typically more expensive than traditional financing.
+However, alternative lenders have more lenient qualification criteria and fund your loans much faster than traditional lenders.

 3. Small Business Administration (SBA) and HUD Loans